 Graham had a testimony of praying without ceasing, having his Bible opened and as he passed his desk, pausing for a bit of “spiritual nourishment” throughout the day.
 What a glorious picture of a life that understood a need for grace on a daily basis.

 I want that!
 I want to pray without ceasing, and every moment of my day to be filled with the thoughts of eternity and God; To live life for the next world as Billy Graham did; To do the Lord’s work and not accept accolades or any earthly glory; To stay at my task without looking for material gain; and to allow God to make me and mold me into the image of Jesus Christ.
-That would be real and lasting joy.
-Enjoyment like I’ve never known!
+That is real and lasting joy!